43081j/43081j.github.io/_drafts/future-of-polymer.md

 I may have done), go straight to [lit-element](https://github.com/polymer/lit-element)

 It looks to me like Polymer 3 will be the last Polymer standalone library.
-Going forward, it will likely one day split into a "legacy" (`PolymerElement`) and a "core", which is the core library without the opinionated element classes.
+Going forward, it will likely be split into a "legacy" (`PolymerElement`) and a "core", which is the core library without the opinionated element classes.

 What I figured I'll do with this post is summarise the basic migration from Polymer to Lit.

-I won't be going into depth so much, but rather listing the quick tips and solutions I have found while doing this myself.

 # Defining an element